-- 23. The term of office for each schools member and academies member should be stipulated by the local authority at the time of appointment; this should follow published rules and be applied in a consistent manner between members. - 24.
-Members do not need identical terms, there may be a case for varied terms so that there is continuity of experience rather than there being a complete change in the membership at a single point. - 25.
-The term of office should not be of a length that would hinder the requirement for the structure of the schools forum to mirror the type of provision in light of the pace of academy conversions. - 26.
-Examples of how this may work include: - holding vacancies until the schools forum structure is reviewed providing that this does not mean holding vacancies for an unreasonable length of time; for example, we would expect this vacancy to be filled for the following school term - increasing the size of the schools forum temporarily to appoint additional academy members, then deleting schools member posts at the end of a term of office, or when a vacancy arises - considering continuity of service; where an academy conversion affects the school of a current schools member, consider appointing that person as an academies member
+- 18. The term of office for each schools member and academies member should be stipulated by the local authority at the time of appointment.
+Such stipulation should follow published rules and be applied in a consistent manner between members.
+They need not have identical terms there may be a case for varied terms so that there is continuity of experience rather than there being a complete change in the membership at a single point.
+The term of office should not be of a length that would hinder the requirement for the structure of the schools forum to mirror the type of provision in light of the pace of academy conversions.
+Examples of how this may work include: - holding vacancies until the schools forum structure is reviewed providing that this does not mean holding vacancies for an unreasonable length of time, for example, we would expect this vacancy to be filled for the following term - increasing the size of the schools forum temporarily to appoint additional academy members, then deleting schools member posts at the end of a term of office or when a vacancy arises - considering continuity of service; where an academy conversion affects the school of a current schools member, would academies consider appointing that person as an academies member

-- 27. The length of term of office for non-schools members is at the discretion of the local authority.
-Schools and academies must be informed, within a month of the appointment of any non-schools member, of the name of the member, and the name of the body that that member represents. - 28.
-As well as the term of office coming to an end, a member ceases to be a member of the schools forum if they resigns from the schools forum, or no longer occupy the office by which they became eligible for election, selection or appointment to the schools forum.
-For example; - a secondary schools member must stand down if their school converts to an academy - a schools member representing community primary school governors who is no longer a governor of a community primary school in the relevant local authority must cease to hold office on the schools forum even if they remain a governor of a school represented by another group or sub-group - a member gives notice in writing to the local authority - a non-schools member is replaced by the local authority, at the request of the body which the member represents
+- 19. The length of term of office for non-schools members is at the discretion of the local authority.
+Schools and academies must be informed, within a month of the appointment of any non-schools member, of the name of the member and the name of the body that that member represents. - 20.
+As well as the term of office coming to an end, a member ceases to be a member of the Schools Forum if he or she resigns from the schools forum or no longer occupies the office by which he or she became eligible for election, selection or appointment to the schools forum.
+For example; - a secondary schools member must stand down if their school converts to an academy - a schools member representing community primary school governors who is no longer a governor of a community primary school in the relevant local authority must cease to hold office on the schools forum even if they remain a governor of a school represented by another group or sub-group - other situations in which membership of the schools forum ends are if a member gives notice in writing to the local authority and, in the case of a non-schools member, the member is replaced by the local authority, for example at the request of the body which the member represents